 In this course, students will identify the inherent risks of managing organizations that provide health services.
-They will also examine the practices and procedures necessarv compliance with applicable regulations and standards in this industry.
+They will also examine the practices and procedures necessary for compliance with applicable regulations and standards in this industry.
 Furthermore, they will analyze the necessary steps to create corrective action plans to mitigate risks.

-HEMA 4010: Leadership in Health Services Organizations: 3 credits
+HEMA 4010: Leadership in Health Services Organizations: 3 credits within health service organizations.

-In this course, students will apply leadership principles and theories to team management within health service organizations.
 They will also develop skills in change management, decisionmaking, and conflict resolution in the context of these organizations.
 Furthermore, they will demonstrate competencies in communication, motivation, change management, and effective leadership to foster a positive organizational culture.